 That’s pretty much what sprints are in the Agile process too!

-They’re usually two-week periods which encapsulate a project session.
+Also known as time boxes or iterations, sprints are usually two-week periods which encapsulate a project session.

 - Actively works on a product

-- Will inspect and adapt to customer feedback
+- Inspects and adapts to customer feedback

 - Checks in with each other

 While most sprints have a “sprint goal” that consists of a set of deliverables, those goals can be flexible.
-This is because sprints have to take customer feedback into account and if the customer needs some changes, the sprint has to accommodate that.
+This is because sprints have to take customer feedback into account and if the customer needs some changes, the Scrum sprint has to accommodate that.

-Daily scrum meetings should:
+Daily Scrum meetings should:

 - Be less than 15 minutes